Sound from rotors in non-uniform flow: Analysis

 \subsection{Summary of method}

-The calculation method for the problem of a ring source of order $n$ radiating into a non-uniform flow of Mach number $M$ can be summarized: \begin{enumerate} \item compute the flow potential $\Phi(\mathbf{x})$ for unit velocity; \item compute the coefficients of the Fourier series of $\Phi(\mathbf{x})$ on the source ring; \item apply the method of Section~\ref{sec:analysis:non:uniform} to determine the coefficients $c_{q}$; \item use the series of Equation~\ref{equ:analysis:series} and the summation of Equation~\ref{equ:analysis:expansion} to determine the acoustic field. \end{enumerate} In the general case, the Fourier coefficients of $\Phi(\mathbf{x})$ may have to be determined numerically, but in the next section we present a model problem for which the required terms can be evaluated analytically.
+The calculation method for the problem of a ring source of order $n$ radiating into a non-uniform flow of Mach number $M$ can be summarized: \begin{enumerate} \item compute the flow potential $\Phi(\mathbf{x})$ for unit velocity; \item compute the coefficients of the Fourier series of $\Phi(\mathbf{x})$ on the source ring; \item use the series of Equation~\ref{equ:analysis:series} and the summation of Equation~\ref{equ:analysis:expansion} to determine the acoustic field. \end{enumerate} In the general case, the Fourier coefficients of $\Phi(\mathbf{x})$ may have to be determined numerically, but in the next section we present a model problem for which the required terms can be evaluated analytically.